Sweet and with tropical hints, Brazilian cocktails are delicious and easy to prepare.

 Most of them are made with cachaça, our local spirit extracted from sugar cane.

-Although some people outside of Brazil call it white rum, the alcoholic beverages are in essence and taste very different from each other.
+Although some people outside of Brazil call it white rum, these liquors are in essence and taste very different from each other.

-But I won’t talk much about these details in this post, for the sake of keeping it on topic – I’m here to give you some fantastic Brazil cocktail ideas.
+But I get into it in this post, for the sake of keeping it on topic – I’m here to give you some fantastic Brazil cocktail ideas.
 (The most popular ones!)